The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Latin fauces = jaws

 The genus formerly included 37 species, but a recent revision reduced this to 6 species.
-They have tight rosettes formed from several opposite pairs of thick, triangular, light-green leaves whose upper margin is furnished with long, soft spines.
+The tight succulent rosettes are formed from several opposite pairs of thick, triangular, light-green leaves whose upper margin is furnished with long, soft spines.
 Leaf surfaces may be mottled or pustulate.
-In late Summer golden-yellow or white flowers are produced.
+In late Summer golden-yellow or white flowers are produced but unlike those of the rather similar Carruanthus have no stalks.

 Native to the Eastern Cape, Little Karoo and Great Karoo of South Africa.
 Some forms in cultivation may be hybrids selected for particularly warty leaves and prominent teeth.